 - the People's Republic

 In Australia, some temporary resident visa holders who are Assessment Level 1 may apply for a student visa using online lodgement.

 Student visa holders who are in Australia may apply for permission to work using online lodgement.
 They may also apply for another student visa to extend their stay.

-The student visa program report is a quarterly statistical publication that provides data on the student visa program administered by the department.
+The student visa programme report is a quarterly statistical publication that provides data on the student visa programme administered by the department.
 This report will be a valuable resource for anyone who has an interest in the international student sector.